ddcroft73/email-service-v2/readme.md

 </p>

 <p>
   I developed it to run within a <a href="https://www.docker.com/">Docker</a> container using <a href="https://docs.docker.com/compose/">Docker Compose</a>.
 In the initial <a href="https://github.com/ddcroft73/email-service">version</a>, the API was built within a virtual environment (venv) and required launching through two shell scripts.
 The second script was used to launch the <a href="http://www.celeryproject.org/">Celery</a> worker(s).
-However, I wasn't satisfied with this approach, so I took the initiative to learn how to use Docker Compose, and in the meantime have become a bit facsinated with it. {I believe I can create separate apis, in the same root directory (Different directories for each app, ofcourse), add them as services in my docker-compose YAML and run an entire backend of microservices from one location.
-Sounds to good to be true and I'm likely wrong about this at least in some aspect of my understanding.
-So I sally forth!
-And continue to learn.}
+However, I wasn't satisfied with this approach, so I took the initiative to learn how to use Docker Compose, and in the meantime have become a bit facsinated with it.
 </p>

 <p>